- See a full list of publications

 I taught at UEA from 1986 to 2008, becoming a full Professor in 2000.
 From 1991 to 1998, I was the chair of the Film Studies sector in the large, interdisciplinary School of English and American Studies; in August 2002, I took over as Dean of this School.
 When the School was dissolved following re-structuring in 2004, I became the inaugural Head of the new School of Film and Television Studies.
 I was fortunate to be able to play a central role in establishing UEA as one of the leading places in the UK for film and television studies, overseeing an expansion from 3 to 10 staff, as well as a series of high-scoring research and teaching quality assessments, including a top-ranking 5* in the 2001 national Research Assessment Exercise (RAE), and an exceptionally high 3.40 in the (differently assessed) 2008 RAE (the equal sixth highest ranking of any department in any subject in the UK university system).

-I am director of the British Cinema History Research Project, funded for the period 2001-2004 by £317,000 grant from the Arts and Humanities Research Board (now the AHRC).
-This project has produced an on-line index to a key period of the trade paper Kine Weekly and its variants (1890-1971), and more than 50 on-line transcripts of the interviews with film and television industry veterans carried out since 1986 by the History Project of the trade union BECTU.
+I was the director of the British Cinema History Research Project, funded for the period 2001-2004 by £317,000 grant from the Arts and Humanities Research Board (now the AHRC).
+This project produced an on-line index to a key period of the trade paper Kine Weekly and its variants (1890-1971), and more than 50 on-line transcripts of the interviews with film and television industry veterans carried out since 1986 by the History Project of the trade union BECTU.
+(See https://www.uea.ac.uk/film-television-media/research/research-themes/british-film-and-tv-studies/british-cinema)

-Twelve of my supervisees were funded by either the British Academy or the AHRC; another four were in receipt of university studentships or overseas funding; eleven of my supervisees now have lecturing posts in universities.
-With six supervisees completing in the last two years, I am now keen to take on new supervisees: do contact me if you are interested.
+Thirteen of my supervisees were funded by either the British Academy or the AHRC; another four were in receipt of university studentships or overseas funding; twelve of my supervisees now have lecturing posts in universities.
+I am currently supervising another seven students, and would welcome enquiries about future supervisions: do contact me if you are interested.

-In 2008, I organised another very successful conference on British television history, Anglia Television and the History of ITV: Programming, Regionalism and the Television Economy.
+In 2008, I organised a conference in Norwich on British television history, Anglia Television and the History of ITV: Programming, Regionalism and the Television Economy.